Warsaw Uprising: The Battle for Warsaw in 1944

 Unfortunately, the timing was very important and any delay could cause serious issues.
 The position of the Undeground leaders was very unpleasant, but it is definite that they were always fighting for the good of Poland.

 At least it was one army that cared about the Jews.
-In the first actions of the Armia Krajowa included attacks on targets related to Jew deportation and extermination, like Umschlagplatz, Paviak prison, and Goose Farm (Death Camp in the former Warsaw Ghetto).
+The first actions of the Armia Krajowa included attacks on targets related to Jew deportation and extermination, like Umschlagplatz, Paviak prison, and Goose Farm (Death Camp in the former Warsaw Ghetto).

 From those attacks, many Jews entered the forces of the Armia Krajowa ready to fight against the Germans who killed their families and friends.